Urinary Incontinence During Pregnancy

 - When to Consult a Doctor

-Not spoken about very often, one of the side effects of pregnancy and childbirth is the leaking of urine much to the dismay of expectant mothers.
-Urinary incontinence or leaking of urine at unexpected times can affect mothers when they experience a cough, laugh or sneeze.
-But it is certainly not something to be embarrassed about as it affects 30%-50% of new mothers and is extremely common.
+Frequent urination is a common symptom of pregnancy, in fact, one of the earliest signs of pregnancy.
+As the baby grows, they put a lot of pressure on the bladder, which can cause urinary incontinence.
+Urinary incontinence or leaking of urine can happen when a woman sneezes, coughs, or laughs.
+But it is not something to feel embarrassed about as it affects 30%-50% of new mothers and is extremely common.

 What is Pregnancy Incontinence?

-Soon after you conceived you find that you experience difficulty with bladder control during pregnancy.
-Don’t panic or be embarrassed!
-It is only going to get worse during the last trimester when your growing baby exerts pressure on your bladder.
-Bladder incontinence in pregnancy can be annoying and frustrating, yet it is quite common.
+Bladder incontinence or urinary continence in pregnancy is the ability to control the passage of urine.
 You urinate when the muscles around your urethra relax, allowing the urine to flow, and after urination the muscles contract, holding the urine flow until you are ready to empty your bladder again.
 The fluctuation of hormones during pregnancy and the pressure exerted by the uterus on the bladder interferes with the normal way the urethra relaxes and contracts.
 This leads to stress, and you may urinate when you exercise, laugh, walk, run or even cough.

 There are several types of incontinence experienced during and after pregnancy: